4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 Method 3.
 Adding a New Disk to Expand SoftRAID 5

-If all the RAID 5 dynamic disks are running out of disk space, you can add a new disk to extend the RAID 5.
+To address the issue of all RAID 5 dynamic disks running out of disk space, you can add a new disk to extend the existing RAID 5 configuration.
+This will allow for more storage capacity and potentially alleviate the disk space constraints.

 Step 1.
 Install the new drive to your server computer via the connection cables.

-The new disk must have the same capacity as other disks.
+The new disk must have the same capacity as the other disks.

 Step 2.
 Start the PC and enter Disk Management after installing the new drive.

 Step 3.
-Right-click the new disk and select "Online", then initialize the disk as the same partition style as the old RAID drives.
+After adding a new disk to the RAID, right-click on it and select "Online" to make it accessible.
+Then, initialize the disk by choosing the same partition style as the original RAID drives.

 Step 4.
 To add the new disk into RAID 5, you'll need to delete the old-drive array.